Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Installation-Guide.md

   - **Mac**: Run `env/AnimalAI.app`.
   - **Linux**: Run `env/AnimalAI.x86_64`.
 - **Note**: If you're using a virtual environment, make sure to activate it before running Animal-AI.
-- **Check**: The Animal-AI application should open in a new window, with a brief Unity loading screen.
+- **Check**: The Animal-AI application should open in a new window, with a brief Unity loading screen, which indicates you have successfully installed and started Animal-AI.

 ### General Notes